MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

         - Default label for SharePoint: [Label behavior when you use a default label for SharePoint](create-apply-retention-labels.md#label-behavior-when-you-use-a-default-label-for-sharepoint)
         - Default label for Outlook: [Applying a default retention label to an Outlook folder](create-apply-retention-labels.md#applying-a-default-retention-label-to-an-outlook-folder)

-- If there are multiple auto-apply label policies that could apply a retention label, and content meets the conditions of multiple policies, the retention label for the oldest auto-apply label policy (by date created) is applied.

-For retention labels that mark items as a record or a regulatory record:
+**For retention labels that mark items as a record or a regulatory record:**

-- These labels are never automatically changed during their configured retention period.
-Only admins for the container can manually change or remove retention labels that mark items as a record, but not regulatory records.
+- Only admins for the container can manually change or remove retention labels that mark items as a record, but can't manually change or remove retention labels that mark items as a regulatory record.
 For more information, see [Compare restrictions for what actions are allowed or blocked](records-management.md#compare-restrictions-for-what-actions-are-allowed-or-blocked).

+- These retention labels are never automatically changed during their configured retention period.

+- At the end of the retention period, an existing label can be replaced if it's configured to mark items as a record and automatically [apply a different retention label](retention-settings.md#relabeling-at-the-end-of-the-retention-period) or configured to [run a Power Automate flow](retention-label-flow.md) with the compliance action of **Relabel an item at the end of retention**.
+You can't use these relabeling methods if the existing label is configured to mark items as a regulatory record.

+If there are multiple auto-apply retention label policies that could apply a retention label, and the content meets the conditions of multiple policies, the retention label for the oldest auto-apply retention label policy (by date created) is applied.

 #### Monitoring retention labels